freeflowuniverse/herolib/README.md

 - Cloud automation tools
 - Git operations and management
+  ### Offline Mode for Git Operations

+  Herolib now supports an `offline` mode for Git operations, which prevents automatic fetching from remote repositories.
+This can be useful in environments with limited or no internet connectivity, or when you want to avoid network calls during development or testing.

+  To enable offline mode:

+  -   **Via `GitStructureConfig`**: Set the `offline` field to `true` in the `GitStructureConfig` struct.
+  -   **Via `GitStructureArgsNew`**: When creating a new `GitStructure` instance using `gittools.new()`, set the `offline` parameter to `true`.
+  -   **Via Environment Variable**: Set the `OFFLINE` environment variable to any value (e.g., `export OFFLINE=true`).

+  When offline mode is active, `git fetch --all` operations will be skipped, and a debug message "fetch skipped (offline)" will be printed.
 - Documentation building
 - Hero AI integration
 - System management utilities